-Tombstone Gun Grips are generally made slightly oversized and usually require drilling holes to match your grip frame.
-Those grips will require sanding to size, flattening the back while reducing the width and height as needed to fit. and finish work to achieve the degree of polish you may desire on some smooth grips.
+Tombstone Gun Grips are made slightly oversized and usually require drilling holes to match your grip frame.
+The grips will require sanding to size, flattening the back while reducing the width and height as needed to fit. and finish work to achieve the degree of polish you may desire on some smooth grips.
+On 1911 grips however we normally drill the standard mil-spec holes unless otherwise instructed.
 You can specify that you want NO holes drilled, so you can do it yourself and make it precisely right for your gun, if you wish.
-Generally we drill a pilot hole on individual craftsman working with woodcarving knives, gravers, and other hand tools.
-This is part of their appeal and uniqueness.